Paul-Njuga/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# C - Functions, nested loops :computer
+# C - Functions, nested loops :computer:

 This directory is an intro to functions and nested loops in C and covers topics such as function prototypes & header files.

-## Requirements :bookmark_tabs
+## Requirements :bookmark_tabs:

 * A ```README.md``` file, at the root of the folder of the project.
 * Your code should use the Betty style.
 It will be checked using ```betty-style.pl``` and ```betty-doc.pl```.